keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 Let’s zoom in on the Sympathetic Nervous System.

-A lot of people studying the SNS, and deep diaphragmatic breathing in general, will pigeonhole the SNS to being triggered during moments of anxiety or fear—our fight or flight response. *But* that’s not all the SNS is useful for.
+A lot of people studying the SNS, and deep diaphragmatic breathing in general, will pigeonhole the SNS into being triggered during moments of anxiety or fear—our fight or flight response. *But* that’s not all the SNS is useful for.

 Dr. Sarah McKay, an Oxford University-educated neuroscientist points out, "The SNS evolved to _meet the body’s energy demands_ to all matter of threats _and_ challenges _and_ opportunities."[^12]